Thin Piece: Nietzsche's On the Genealogy of Morals January 23-25, 2014

 Daily shuttle service to and from the campus will be provided by the hotel (see sample schedule for times).

-Transportation: For those flying into Chicago’s O’Hare Airport, Omega Limousine Service is an inexpensive method of traveling to the Ramada Inn-Lakeshore.
+Transportation: For those flying into Chicago’s O’Hare Airport, Omega Limousine Service is an inexpensive method of traveling to the Chicago Lake Shore Hotel.
 If you wish to make reservations or have further questions about their regularly scheduled airport routes, please call Omega Limousine Service at (773) 734-6688 or book online at http://omegashuttle.com/ .
 For those flying into Midway Airport, a taxicab is most convenient and will cost approximately $30.

 Parking: Parking at the hotel is free, though if you wish to drive to campus, a public parking garage is located on the southeast corner of 55th Street and Ellis Avenue.
 The rate is $4 per hour with a $20 maximum fee.
 Parking in this garage is free from 4:00 p.m. to 7:00 a.m. and on weekends.
 There is ample free parking surrounding the university, though if you don’t arrive early in the morning it can be very difficult to get a spot.
 Parking is generally most plentiful on the Midway, which is directly south of the university, between 59th and 60th Street.

 Meals: Following the final session on Thursday, all participants are cordially invited to a dinner.
 On Friday, lunch will be provided.
 Please let us know as soon as possible if you have any special dietary needs so that I can plan the lunch with the caterer.
 Participants are responsible for all other meals, though we will have coffee, tea and water available throughout the three days and will have light breakfast items available on Saturday morning.
-Breakfast is not included in the hotel service.
-Please plan accordingly.
+A complimentary breakfast is provided by the hotel.